-Each year the DDM Program will attempt to undertake the minimum conitoring required for indicator species, threatened species and threatening processes is outlined by this strategy.
-Table 6 is the key guide for Marine Park conagers is determine their monitoring program.
+Each year the DDM Program will attempt to undertake the minimum monitoring required for indicator species, threatened species and threatening processes as outlined by this strategy.
+Table 6 is the key guide for Marine Park managers to determine their monitoring program.
 Implementation of the monitoring strategy will be primarily through the annual business planning process that ensures resources of staff and boats are programmed.
 This is facilitated by the DDM Coordination Unit.
-GPRN M and EPA will encourage academic and volunteer programs to assist with monitoring.
+GBRMPA and EPA will encourage academic and volunteer programs to assist with monitoring.